Snorkel (swimming): Operation

-Modern designs use silicone rubber in the mouthpiece and valves due to its resistance to degradation and its long service life.
+Modern snorkels use silicone rubber in the mouthpiece and valves due to its resistance to degradation and its long service life.
 Natural rubber was formerly used, but slowly oxidizes and breaks down due to ultraviolet light exposure from the sun.
 It eventually loses its flexibility, becomes brittle and cracks, which can cause clearing valves to stick in the open or closed position, and float valves to leak due to a failure of the valve seat to seal.
-In even older designs, some snorkels were made with small "ping pong" balls in a cage mounted to the open end of the tube to prevent water ingress.
-These are no longer sold or recommended because they are unreliable and considered hazardous.
-Similarly, diving masks with a built-in snorkel are considered unsafe by scuba diving organizations such as PADI and BSAC because they can engender a false sense of security and can be difficult to clear if flooded.
+Natural rubber can also cause an allergic reaction in some people.
+In older designs, some snorkels were made with small "ping pong" balls in a cage mounted to the upper open end of the tube to prevent water ingress.
+These are no longer sold or recommended because they are unreliable and considered hazardous, and are illegal to manufacture or sell in some countries.